 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students, it is slightly difficult to get admitted to North Greenville University.
+For transfer students, it is not difficult to get admitted to North Greenville University.

-For transfer students wishing to start in the Fall, the deadline to apply is August 26.
+For transfer students wishing to start in the fall, the deadline to apply is August 24.
 Transfer applications are processed on a on a rolling basis as they are received.